Swanson hits 2 HRs, drives in 7 as Braves beat Brewers 8-1

 ATLANTA (AP) — Dansby Swanson hit a grand slam and a two-run shot and drove in a career-high seven runs to lead the Atlanta Braves to an 8-1 win over the Milwaukee Brewers on Saturday night.

-Swanson had three hits, including his second career grand slam in the seventh off John Curtiss.
-He broke a 1-all tie with a two-run homer in the sixth, one pitch after it appeared he struck out.
+Swanson broke a 1-all tie with a two-run homer in the sixth, one pitch after it appeared he struck out.
 His run-scoring single in the fourth tied the game at 1-1.

 After Adam Duvall led off the sixth with a single off Brandon Woodruff, Swanson took a 2-2 pitch.
-Home plate umpire CB Bucknor called the pitch a ball as Swanson took a half step toward the dugout, apparently believing he struck out.
+Home plate umpire CB Bucknor called the pitch a ball as Swanson took a half step toward the dugout, believing he struck out.

+“I thought it was a strike just like I think everybody else did, too,” Swanson said.
+“I’ll be honest about that. … I regrouped and was able to get a good swing on the next one.”

 Swanson hit the next pitch over the wall in left field, giving Atlanta a 3-1 lead.
 Woodruff was pulled and yelled at Bucknor as he walked off the field.